MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-set-up-prepayments.md

 [!INCLUDE[local-func-setup-link](includes/local-func-setup-link.md)]

-## To add prepayment accounts to the general posting setup
+## <a name="to-add-prepayment-accounts-to-the-general-posting-setup"></a>To add prepayment accounts to the general posting setup

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Posting Setup**, and then choose the related link.
 2. On the **General Posting Setup** page, for the relevant lines, fill in the following fields: